AncientNLP/potnia/paper.md

 ## Key Features

 1. **YAML-Based Mapping Specification:**  Potnia stores script-specific signs (e.g. letters, syllabograms, logograms, numerals and determinatives) in YAML files, allowing easy updates and additions (fig. \ref{fig:syllabograms}).
 This approach ensures scalability when integrating new scripts like Linear A and Sumero-Akkadian cuneiform.
+The Arabic implementation follow the convetions of the Deutsches Institut für Normung (DIN) 31635 transliteration system [@DIN31635].
+This is because of the broad use of this standard in academic literature and another popular transliteration system created by Timothy Buckwalter can already be converted us in the PyArabic package [@Zerrouki2023].

 ![Example of YAML mapping specification.\label{fig:syllabograms}](docs/_static/img/syllabograms.png){ width=50% }